conestack/yafowil.documentation/docs-source/introduction.rst

 Invariants
 ==========

-Invariants are implemented as extractions on compounds.
-Usally they are put as custom blueprints with only one extractor on the ``form`` root element itself.
+Invariants are implemented as extractors on compounds.
+Usally they are put as custom blueprint with one extractor on some parent of the elements to validate.

 Here is a short example (extension of the ``hello world`` example) for a custom invariant extractor which checks if one or the other field is filled, but never both or none::

     >>> from yafowil.base import ExtractionError
     >>> # ... see helloworld example whats missing here

     >>> def myinvariant_extractor(widget, data):
     ...     if not (bool(data['hello']) != bool(data['world']):
     ...         error = ExtractionError('provide hello or world, not both or none') ...         data['hello'].error.append(error)
     ...         data['world'].error.append(error)
     ...     return data.extracted

     >>> def application(environ, start_response):
     ...     # ... see helloworld example whats missing here
     ...     form = factory(u'*myinvariant:form', name='helloworld',